parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 frequency as the source of the audio signal, into the first VCO's CV input controlling its frequency.
 I.e. the audio signal is the result of modulating a sine wave's frequency by another sine wave.
-If that were the end of it, there would be relatively little change to the output signal because the two sines waves were tuned to the same initial frequency.
+If that were the end of it, there would be relatively little change to the output timbre because the two sines waves were tuned to the same initial frequency.
 However, for this patch, the second sine wave's frequency is itself being modulated by a third, low frequency sine wave, creating a continuously varying interference pattern between the